-Winnebago County Housing Authority is a Public Housing Agency in Oshkosh, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-sufficiency, and Homeownership programs.
-As of September 22nd, 2019, Winnebago County Housing Authority has 1 waiting lists that are open now or opening soon.
+Winnebago County Housing Authority is a Public Housing Agency in Oshkosh, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Homeownership programs.
+As of December 5th, 2019, Winnebago County Housing Authority has 1 waiting lists that are open now or opening soon.

 Winnebago County Housing Authority serves Winnebago County.

 The Winnebago County Housing Authority and Oshkosh Housing Authority operate together as the Oshkosh/Winnebago County Housing Authority.